fossasia/open-event-server/docs/general/api.md

 title: API
 ---

+All the APIs of nextgen branch are right now hosted in `/v1/`.

 ## API Authentication

-To get access token, send a POST request to `/api/v1/login` with email and password.
+To get access token, send a POST request to `/auth/session` with email and password.

 ```json
 {